Dedicated IP Addresses: Do You Need One Or Not?

 What Is an IP Address?

 The “IP” part of “IP address” stands for Internet Protocol.
 “The “address” part refers to a unique set of numbers that routes internet traffic to the right place.
 It’s often related to zip code or a postal code because different people can share the same IP address.
 Having an IP address allows a device to communicate with other devices over an IP-based network like the Internet.
-It is assigned to a website to map its address on the Internet.
+An IP address maps a web site on the Internet.

 Most IP addresses look like this: